-- Preserve project-based Section 8, income-restricted and naturally occurring affordable housing (target incomes: ≤60% of AMI). - Develop new affordable housing units (target incomes: ≤60% of AMI). - Advocate for increased Federal, State and local funding for affordable housing (target incomes: ≤60% of AMI, with focus on ≤30% of AMI).
+- Preserve project-based Section 8, income-restricted and naturally occurring affordable housing (target incomes: ≤60% of AMI). - Develop new affordable housing units (target incomes: ≤60% of AMI). - Advocate for increased Federal and State funding for affordable housing (target incomes: ≤60% of AMI, with focus on ≤30% of AMI).